yingtaoluo/yingtaoluo.github.io/_pages/about.md

 Truly grateful for all the great people from whom I learn a lot and get a lot of support.

 ## Methodology Interest
-Decision Making: Learning Agent that collaborates with experts to make clinical decisions.
+Decision Making: Learning agent that collaborates with experts to make clinical decisions.
 Foundation Model: Solution to critical scientific problems such as single-cell modeling.
 Bio-Physics Encoding: Understanding of the first-principle human knowledge for AI models.